 Seed funding allows a founder to seek out help through selecting talent and allows a startup to get out to market faster and more effectively.

 Seed funding carries advantages for both founders and investors.
 The majority of the benefits arise from an early establishment of a relationship between founders and investors.
-Even though seed level startups are riskier than series A, there are many attributes that make seed funding a good choice for investors.
+Even though seed-stage startups are riskier than Series A, there are many attributes that make seed funding a good choice for investors.

 The main advantages for startups are that a startup can prove funding money management, get to market faster, and receive non-monetary value from its investors.